 Joining and leaving the trip

 Flight and trains are not included, you make your own way to and from the starting and finishing point of the trip.
 Frequent trains run between London Paddington and Bath Spa railway stations.
 For more information about travelling to Bath please visit https://visitbath.co.uk/travel-and-maps/travelling-to-bath.
-Please note The Cultural Travel Company does not arrange international or domestic travel.
+Please note CTC does not arrange international or domestic travel.